Coeur Dalene Idaho, USA Travel Guide

 High season (June-August) brings crowds and highest prices.
 Shoulder seasons (May, Sep-Oct) offer a good balance of weather, fewer crowds, and value.

-Downtown Coeur d'Alene is walkable, but having a car expands your capacity to explore the surrounding national woodlands, nearby towns, and more distant attractions.
+Downtown Coeur d'alene'Alene is walkable, but having a car expands your capacity to explore the surrounding national woodlands, nearby towns, and more distant attractions.

-Always check local event calendars and official websites for current operating hours, event timetables, and any specific visitor guidelines.
+Always check local event calendars and official websites for current operating hours, event timetables, and any specific guidelines for visitors.